 All students engaging in international travel in any way affiliated with NC State, whether Study Abroad or Non-Credit International Travel, must register their travel in advance through the Study Abroad Office for risk management and emergency support purposes.

-The University has designated the Study Abroad Office (SAO) as the coordinator for all University study abroad programs and activities.
-See REG 02.55.01.
-The University also mandates that all students intending to travel to a Restricted Travel Area must complete a petition process and receive approval to travel.
+The University also mandates that the Study Abroad Office implement a petition process for students intending to travel to a Restricted Travel Area to receive approval to travel.
 See REG 02.55.01, section 3.1.2.

 Restricted Travel Area

 “Restricted Travel Area” is defined as any location for which:

 - the U.S. Department of State (DOS) has issued a Level 3 or Level 4 Travel Advisory, or

 - the Centers for Disease Control and Prevention (CDC) has issued a Warning Level 3, or